-What to do if You’ve Lost Your Safe Combination
+How to Open a Safe With When You’ve Lost Your Combination

 At ACME Locksmith we sell safes, repair and work on all kinds of safes.
-One frequent question we get is, “I don’t have the combination to my safe, what do I do?”
+One frequent question we get is, “I don’t have the safe combination, how do I open a safe?”

 Customers calling have all sorts of images from the movies.
 Typically that a safe-cracker can use a stethoscope to get in, but that is the stuff of movies.
 A good safe is built with security features specifically aimed to keep people out and only the combination, or a few other things that your local locksmith is able, to do can get you in.

 In this blog post, we discuss how safes work and what options you have available to get back in.
 If you have the combination but it’s not working, check out our post “How to Dial a Safe Combination.”
 Let’s begin.